UMMS-Biocore/dolphinnext-umms-training/README.md

 ## Exercise 4 (optional) - Supporting both single and paired reads

 In order to support, both single and paired reads, we need to update FastQC and Hisat2 processes.
-Let's return back to pipeline page.
+Let's return back to pipeline page by clicking pipeline button at the top left menu and then choosing our pipeline from left sidebar.

+---
+**Explanation about Mate Parameter**

+When we add "mate" parameter as an input, DolphinNext will realize that "reads" could be single or paired structure.
+Besides we will define two default option for mate parameter: "single" and "pair" to direct user.
+Finally, our pipeline will support both file structures.

+---

 ### 1. Editing FastQC process